Exopy/exopy/docs/source/dev_guide/measure.rst

 - If a make_view method has been declared then one needs to create the associated widget which should inherit of |Container|.
+  The syntax of the make_view is defined in the |BaseToolDeclaration| class.

 Monitors
 ^^^^^^^^

 Monitors are used to follow the progress of a measurement.
-They specify a number of database entries they are interested in and will receive notifications when the concerned entry is updated during the execution of the task hierarchy.
+They specify a number of database entries they are interested in and will receive notifications whenthe concerned entry is updated during the execution of the task hierarchy.

 Adding a monitor requires to :